gvwilson/sys-tutorial/pages/index.md

 1. Show how the basic components of the web work.
 1. Build a simple application that serves up data from files and a database.
 1. Fix its safety issues one by one.
+1. Along the way, introduce ideas about processes, file systems, certificates, and related topics.

 <!-- ---------------------------------------------------------------- -->
 [% section_break class="aside" title="Setup" %]